For MarketersFor DevelopersFor Product

 • Compatible deep link handling

-iOS developers: ULink's Swift SDK follows similar patterns to Firebase.
+iOS developers: Ulinkly's Swift SDK follows similar patterns to Firebase.
 Associated Domains work the same way — just update the domain in your entitlements.

 What improves